Cherry on the Cake: Fairness is NOT an Optimization Problem: Appendix

-but the difference betwenn $f_{\Aone}$ and $f_{\Azero}$ is exactly the difference of the probability of a true positive between the two optimal decisions on $\Aone$ and $\Azero$ sharing the same probability of a true negative.
+but the difference between $f_{\agroup{1}}$ and $f_{\agroup{0}}$ is exactly the difference of the probability of a true positive between the two optimal models on $\agroup{1}$ and $\agroup{0}$ sharing the same probability of a true negative.
 So